rems-project/cn-tutorial/docs/getting-started/tutorials/welcome.md

 The main thread of this tutorial is aimed at readers who want to get up to speed quickly with specifying and testing C programs using CN.
-Verification topics are covered in optional sections throughout the document.
+Verification topics are covered in optional sections throughout the document, marked "{{ verifmarkername() }}".
 Most readers -- even readers whose primary interest is verification -- should skip these sections on a first reading and, if desired, come back to them on a second pass.

 ## Setup Instructions